Biochemical Genetics and National Expanded Newborn Screening (NENS) Laboratory

 About Us

-KK Women's and Children's Hospital is the birthplace of the National Expanded Newborn screening programme, which has been in service since 2006.
-The aim of this important healthcare programme is to screen all Singaporean babies for metabolic and heritable diseases.
-Although most newborns with these disorders look healthy at birth, they may be at risk of having serious health problems later in life.
-These may include learning difficulties, recurrent sickness and even death if their disorder is not detected and treated early.
+The National Expanded Newborn screening programme began service in 2006.
+The aim of this programme is to screen all babies born in Singapore for metabolic and heritable diseases.
+Although most newborns with these disorders look healthy at birth, they may be at risk of having serious health problems later in life such as learning difficulties, recurrent sicknesses and even death if their disorder is not detected and treated early.

-In our programme, babies detected early and treated by our specialists have been shown to have good clinical outcomes.
-Recently, the scope of the testing in the NBS programme has been expanded to include congenital adrenal hyperplasia (CAH), galactosaemia (GAL), biotinidase (BIOT), cystic fibrosis (CF), severe combined immunodeficiency (SCID) and inborn errors of metabolism (IEM) by MS/MS. These 6 tests can be ordered as a screening panel.
-Individually, these diseases are rare.
-However, the cumulative incidence rate may be as high as 1:3,000-3,500 in some categories of metabolic diseases.
+In our programme, affected babies who are detected and treated promptly have good clinical outcomes.
+Recently, the scope of testing expanded to include congenital adrenal hyperplasia (CAH), galactosaemia (GAL), biotinidase (BIOT), cystic fibrosis (CF), severe combined immunodeficiency (SCID) and inborn errors of metabolism (IEM) by MS/MS. These six tests can be ordered as a screening panel.
+Although metabolic diseases are rare individually, cumulatively, the incidence rate may be as high as 1:3,000-3,500 in some categories of metabolic diseases.

-The Biochemical Genetics Laboratory was also established along with the Newborn Screening Programme to provide confirmatory tests for newborn screening cases, diagnostic tests (IEM cases for neonates, children and adults) as well as patient monitoring services of positive cases.
+The Biochemical Genetics Laboratory was also established along with the Newborn Screening Programme to provide confirmatory tests for newborn screening cases, diagnostic tests for inborn errors of metabolism and ongoing monitoring for affected patients.

 Click here for frequently asked questions.